HL7/cql/input/pages/09-b-cqlreference.md

 {: #equivalentcontains}
 #### EquivalentContains

 > The EquivalentContains operator was introduced in CQL 2.0, and has trial-use status.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 **Signature:**